Developing applications

 A tenant can have multiple available applications but to use an application’s functionality a subscription to the application must be established for the tenant.
 As an example, when a custom decoder microservice is available in the tenant’s marketplace, it is not enabled to be used until the tenant subscribes for the microservice application.

-To see the list of subscribed applications for the tenant, the Cumulocity IoT REST API can be used to get specific tenant information.
+To see the list of subscribed applications for the tenant, the Cumulocity REST API can be used to get specific tenant information.
 Those applications will be listed under the applications fragment.

 Extensible device registration